414-354-5082 [email protected]

 We have always known that what an amp sounds like boils down to the way it is built, more than the number of watts it produces.
 At higher price points especially, we have found modest wattage can outperform higher wattage amps.
 If you leave off some features at a given price point, your total investment can result in noticeably better sound quality because you can afford to use superior versions of the components mentioned above.
 Buy the sound quality first and spend on the features YOU need- after.

 Never… have I seen such a disparate relationship between modest wattage and the prodigious nature of the amp’s performance at such an inexpensive price point, as with Atoll.
-IN50 Signature sounds fluid, large and beefy.
+IN50 sounds fluid, large and beefy.

-IN50 Signature has a weighty, smooth sound.
+IN50 has a weighty, smooth sound.
 It sounds like it’s coasting and yet will bring bass out of your speakers- you didn’t know they had.
-You’ll know in a few seconds by the feel of the volume control that IN50 Signature is something unique, very robust and musical.
+You’ll know in a few seconds by the feel of the volume control that IN50 is something unique, very robust and musical.

 If we compare Atoll to other top brands, as a family, Atoll sounds more earthy and muscular than other quite credible integrateds from NAD, Hegel, Cambridge & Marantz, for example.
 The latter group sounds more cool and lean.

-IN50 Signature is a superb match with speakers you might infer would need more juice.
+IN50 is a superb match with speakers you might infer would need more juice.
 Take any Magnepan or Bryston speaker as an example.
-IN50 Signature drives them very well.
+IN50 drives them very well.
 You won’t believe the colossal bass these speakers produce with Atoll.